sap-tutorials/Tutorials/tutorials/data-lake-file-containers-sof/data-lake-file-containers-sof.md

 ![HDLFSCLI lsr output.](sof-image-1.5.png)

-Below we can see how this data source can be defined in SQL.
+Below you can see how this data source can be defined in SQL.

 ```SQL
 ALTER TABLE TPCH.NATION IN FILES_SERVICE ADD DATASOURCE AS NATION_DATASOURCE